Mark2Mark/Glyphsapp-Plugins/ShowSiblings/README.md

 ![Show Siblings Shequalin Demo](https://github.com/DeutschMark/Glyphsapp-Plugins/blob/Screenshots/ShowSiblings/Screenshots/ShowSiblings Shequalin DeutschMark.jpg?raw=true "Show Siblings Shequalin Demo")

-live video comming ...

 ### Known issues

-- works only with the first master so far
+- Works only with the first master so far.
+- Removing a component doesn’t update the displayed layer in the group members until the .glyphs file is reopened.

 ### Pull Requests

-Feel free to comment or pull requests for any improvements
+Feel free to comment or pull requests for any improvements.

 ### License